alexunder/alexunder.github.com/_posts/2015-03-27-android-ril-code-review-2.markdown

     }
 {% endhighlight %}

-In this function, we scan watch_table to check if any element is ready for receiving data, then add it to the pending_list.
+In this function, we scan watch_table to check if an element is ready for receiving data, then add it to the pending_list.
 Whether we delete the ready item from watch_table depends on persist value in this item.

 The final kick: